 “Hands-on experience is absolutely critical to go alongside the formal qualification the students receive, and these practical experiences will ensure they stand out from the crowd and have a strong chance of making that break into the industry,” says Michaela.

-Some other past students involved in the event are Rachel Murphy, Shae Collard and Bailey Rankin (2019 graduates), Mathew Asciak, Jack Serpell-Wilcock, and Harry Mezger (2020 graduates), and Jake Dzienciol (current student in 2021).
+Some other past students involved in the event are Rachel Murphy, Shae Collard and Bailey Rankin (2019 graduates), Mathew Asciak, Jack Serpell-Wilcock, and Harry Mezger (2020 graduates), and Carla Di Berardino & Jake Dzienciol (current students in 2021).

 Their roles have included ushering patrons to their seats, working on the turnstiles, assisting with activations, and being relief staff.